fabacab/katacoda-scenarios/scaling-ssh-authentication-with-certificates/step1.md

     ```{{execute}}
     The above command creates a keypair whose key type (`-t`) is [`ed25519`](https://en.wikipedia.org/wiki/EdDSA#Ed25519) and whose file contains a comment (`-C`) indicating the purpose of the key ("`SSH CA Root Signing Key`").
 The pair of keyfiles constituting the keypair will be created in files (`-f`) in the `/etc/pki/ssh` directory, named `ssh_host_signing_key_ed25519` and `ssh_host_signing_key_ed25519.pub`.

-Now that you've generated a signing keypair and protected them on your server's filesystem, we can use them to sign existing or new host keys for SSH servers in your fleet.
+Now that you've generated your CA's signing keypair and protected them on your server's filesystem, we can use them to sign existing or new host keys for SSH servers in your fleet.